Julian Turner MBACP senior accreditation

 01943 466457 / 07722169761

-I am an experienced counsellor with over twenty years of continuous practice and a senior accreited member of the BACP.
+I am an experienced counsellor with over thirty years of continuous practice and a senior accredited member of the BACP.
 I have been able to support people to achieve significant improvements in their mental health and to improve their quality of life.

 I have many years experience of running services for people who are in distress, including 8 years as Director of Off Centre Young People's Counselling Service in Hackney and 14 as Chief Exec at Leeds Mind.